RUrlus/carma/docs/source/basic_usage.rst

 ------

 You can borrow the underlying memory of a Numpy array using the ``arr_to_*(py::array_t<T>, copy=false)``.
 The Armadillo object should not be returned without a copy out.
 Use this when you want to modify the memory in-place.
 If the array is not well behaved, see :ref:`Well behaved`, the data is copied to well-behaved memory and swapped in place of the input array.
-If ``copy=true`` is equivalent to the copy approach below.
+If ``copy=true`` this is equivalent to the copy approach below.

-.. note:: the size of the Armadillo object is not allowed change when you borrow.
+.. note:: the size of the Armadillo object is not allowed change when you borrow, i.e. ``strict=true``.

 Transfer ownership
 ------------------

 You can transfer ownership to Armadillo using steal or copy.
+After transferring ownership of the memory, Armadillo behaves as if it has allocated the memory itself, hence it will also free the memory upon destruction using Numpy's deallocator.

 Steal
 *****

 If you want to take ownership of the underlying memory but don't want to copy the data you can steal the array.
 The Armadillo object can be safely returned out without a copy.
 There are multiple compile time definitions on how the memory is stolen, see :doc:`Configuration <configuration>` for details.
 If the memory of the array is not well-behaved a copy of the memory is stolen.

-After stealing the Armadillo behaves as if has allocated the memory itself, hence it will also clean the memory upon destruction.

-.. note:: the size of the Armadillo object is allowed change after stealing.
+.. note:: the size of the Armadillo object is allowed change after stealing, ``strict=false``.

 Copy
 ****